Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Analysis of the continuous sampling loss functional

+in $L^2(M \times B^m_1(0),\R^l)$, with an analogous argument to the one used to obtain \eqref{eq:second_order_weak}.
+Thus, again using the dominated convergence theorem, we finally get

-which together with \eqref{eq:limsup_first_part} proves the inequality. \end{proof} The existence of a minimizer for \eqref{eq:limitE} can be established using the direct method of the calculus of variations~\cite[Theorem 2]{BrRaRu21}.
+which together with \eqref{eq:limsup_first_part} proves the inequality {and finishes the proof of the theorem}. \end{proof} The existence of a minimizer for \eqref{eq:limitE} can be established using the direct method of the calculus of variations~\cite[Theorem 2]{BrRaRu21}.
 As for $\energy_{\mathcal F}^\eps$, the minimizer (modulo a rigid motion or reflection) is in general not unique due to the isometry promoting term.
-Based on the existence and boundedness result from \cref{thm:strong_discrete_existence} and the Mosco-convergence we can show convergence of minimizers by the standard procedure (see e.g.\ \cite{Br02}). \begin{corollary} Let \ref{H1}--\ref{H3} hold with $C_L=0$.
+Based on the existence and boundedness result from \Cref{thm:strong_discrete_existence} and the Mosco-convergence we can show convergence of minimizers by a standard procedure in $\Gamma$-convergence theory (see e.g.\ \cite{Br02}). \begin{corollary} Let \ref{H1}--\ref{H3} hold with $C_L=0$.
 Then for every sequence $\{\phi^\eps\}_{\eps>0}$ of minimizers for the energies $\{\mathcal{E}_{\mathcal F}^\eps\}_{\eps>0}$ there exists a subsequence converging weakly in $H^2(M,\R^l)$ to a minimizer $\phi$ for the energy $\mathcal{E}$.
-Furthermore, the corresponding function values $\energy_{\mathcal F}^\eps[\phi^\eps]$ converge to $\mathcal{E}[\phi]$. \end{corollary}
+Furthermore, the corresponding function values $\{\energy_{\mathcal F}^\eps[\phi^\eps]\}_{\eps>0}$ converge to $\mathcal{E}[\phi]$. \end{corollary}